FAQ

 Shift to 2nd or 3rd gear.

-Does the engine have “recuperation” (energy recovery during braking)?
+Does the Engine have “recuperation” (energy recovery during braking)?

 What is the range?